ruthstorm/polar-expedition-2008/README.md

 - Historical site documentation
 - Community interaction with Inuit populations
 - Equipment and supply operations in extreme conditions

+## Future Improvements

+The following enhancements are planned to improve the user experience and functionality:

+- **Improved Navigation Arrows**: Enhance the lightbox navigation with better visibility and smoother transitions
+- **Better Date Readability**: Redesign date formatting for improved typography and clarity
+- **JSON Content Integration**: Add structured data to provide richer context for each photograph and expedition
+- **Arctic Documentary Video**: Embed YouTube video content about Arctic expeditions and research
+- **Accessibility Testing**: Comprehensive accessibility audit and improvements for screen readers and keyboard navigation
+- **Interactive Map**: Display expedition routes and photo locations on an interactive Arctic map

 ## Credits